davidsantiagoquevedo/SEIR-DIT/README.md

 ## Parameters
 ### Epidemiological parameters for transitions between infectious states
-The parameters of the main SEIR-like model were adapted from https://mrc-ide.github.io/global-lmic-reports/parameters.html
+The parameters of the main SEIR-like model were adapted from https://mrc-ide.github.io/global-lmic-reports/parameters.html, assuming that the probability of death for critical cases is 0.35
 |Parameter | Value | Definition |
 |---|---|---|
 |R0|3.0|Reproduction number|